leea/diff-cpp/README.md

-diff-cpp implements the Longest Common Subsequence algorithm described by Eugene Myers[1] with the divide and conquer linear space refinement described by Hirshberg[2].
-This algorithm is highly performant - with sequence lengths near 10,000 and SES length around 10%, this algorithm typically finishes under 10ms my test system (1.8Ghz Core2 Duo).
+diff-cpp implements the Longest Common Subsequence algorithm described by Eugene Myers[1] with the divide and conquer linear space refinement described by Hirshberg[2], and optimizations from Neil Fraser's diff-patch-match library[3].
+The final algorithm is highly performant - with sequence lengths near 10,000 and SES length around 10%, this algorithm typically finishes under 10ms my test system (1.8Ghz Core2 Duo).

 [1] An O(ND) Difference Algorithm and Its Variations.
 Eugene